ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 * If the toggle is _disabled_ (default): The modal is in the Edit mode and allows the merchant to make changes to existing variation values.
 * If the toggle is _enabled_: The pen icons on the value bubbles change to x icons allowing the merchant to delete values.
 Also, a confirmation message pops up informing the merchant about the consequences of deleting a variation value.

+💡 _Note: This use case is currently not implemented in our software._

 ## Structure